nathapatt/customer-fullstack-website/README.md

-# 🍽️ Thai Restaurant QR Order System
+# 🍽️ Customer Ordering Frontend

 A modern, mobile-first restaurant ordering system built with React, TypeScript, and Tailwind CSS.
-Customers can scan QR codes at tables to browse menus, place orders, and track their dining experience.
+This is the customer-facing application where diners can scan QR codes at tables to browse menus, place orders, and track their dining experience in real-time.

 ## ✨ Features